trl730109/trl730109.github.io/_pages/about.md

   - /about.html
 ---

 My name is Tang Zichen (汤子宸), an MPhil student in Data Science and Analytics (DSA) at The Hong Kong University of Science and Technology (Guangzhou).
-Under the supervision of Prof. Xiaowen Chu, my research explores MLsys and Federated Learning.
+Under the supervision of Prof. Xiaowen Chu and Prof. Sihong Xie, my research explores Distributed ML Systems and Federated Learning.

-Before that, I obtained a Bachelor's degree in Engineering in Computer Science (BEng in COMP) from the Hong Kong University of Science and Technology (HKUST) with a double major in Mathematics.
+Before that, I obtained a Bachelor of Engineering in Computer Science (BEng in COMP) from The Hong Kong University of Science and Technology (HKUST) with a double major in Mathematics.

 ## Education {#education}
-- **MPhil in Data Science and Analytics**, HKUST (Guangzhou), 2023.09 - present
-- **BEng in Computer Science with a double major in Mathematics**, HKUST, 2019.09 - 2023.06

-## CV {#cv}
-### Education
 - **2023.09 - present**: MPhil student in Data Science and Analytics (DSA) at The Hong Kong University of Science and Technology (Guangzhou)
 - **2019.09 - 2023.06**: Bachelor's degree in Computer Science with a double major in Mathematics from the Hong Kong University of Science and Technology (HKUST)

-### Skills
-- **Programming**: Python, Java, C++
-- **Machine Learning**: TensorFlow, PyTorch
-- **Distributed Systems**: LocalSGD, Federated Learning
+## CV {#cv}
+My CV in PDF format can be downloaded [here](/files/cv.pdf).

-### Awards
+### Awards {#award}
-- **Outstanding Youth League Member**, Shanghai University of Finance and Economics
+- **Reaching Out Award**, HKSAR Government Scholarship Fund

 ### Publications {#publications}
 {% if site.author.googlescholar %}